 Taking your partner out for oysters once weekly (there are tons of great buck-a-shuck nights in Oakville & Toronto) is a great & delicious way to enhance your fertility.
 Oysters are a wonderful source of dietary zinc and other key minerals that are important in the preconception period.
 They are also high in protein, low in calories, and loaded with ovary-protective vitamins including vitamin B-12 and selenium.
 Regular oyster consumption can also enhance arousal since they contain specific amino acids that trigger the production of sex hormones.

-If you live in the GTA and want to developed your own personalized fertility protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.
+If you live in Oakville and want to developed your own personalized fertility protocol you’re welcome to book in for an initial consultation or contact me via my website for additional information.